giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 application who arrives at his/her home by car.
 The application runs by leveraging compute capabilities from both the car and the public 5G edge cloud.
-As the user parks the car, 5G coverage may diminish (due to building interferance) making the home local Wi-Fi connectivity a better choice.
+As the user parks the car, 5G coverage may diminish (due to building interference) making the home local Wi-Fi connectivity a better choice.
-Further, instead of relying on computational resources from the car and the 5G edge cloud, latency can be reduced by leveraging computing devices (PCs, laptops, tablets) available at home.
+Further, instead of relying on computational resources from the car and the 5G edge cloud, latency can be reduced by leveraging computing devices (PCs, laptops, tablets) available from the home edge cloud.
-The application's decision to switch from using resources in one domain to another, however, demands knowledge about the compute and communication resources available both in the 5G and the Wi-Fi domains, therefore requiring interoperability accross multiple industry standards (for instance, IETF and 3GPP on the public side, and LF Edge / EdgeX {{LF-EDGE}} Foundry on the private home side).
+The application's decision to switch from using resources in one domain to another, however, demands knowledge about the compute and communication resources available both in the 5G and the Wi-Fi domains, therefore requiring interoperability across multiple industry standards (for instance, IETF and 3GPP on the public side, and IETF and LF Edge {{LF-EDGE}} on the private home side).
 ALTO can be positioned to act as an abstraction layer supporting the exposure of communication and compute information independently of the type of domain the application is currently residing in.